Reipun/waffle-beans/README.md

 ## Logo

-#### Edge Master Logo:
+#### Edge Primary Logo:
-These are the primary logos that should be used across product and marketing.
-If not possible due to background colors or other reasons, one of the other logo variations below should be used to ensure brand consistency.
+These are the primary logo variations that should be used across product and marketing.

 | Mint + Navy logo—use for light bg | Mint + White logo—use for dark bg |
 | :-------------: |:-------------:|